Cape Town TV Mission Statement

-Through active community participation and audience engagement CTV aims to:
+Through active community participation and audience engagement CTV aims to promote:

 Cape Town TV Broadcast Footprint

-The channel currently attracts a monthly viewership of 2.7 million and appeals to a wide range of age, income and language groups.
+The channel currently reaches an average monthly viewership of 2.5 million and appeals to a wide range of age, income and language groups.

 Cape Town TV Programming